Learn About The Hmong Institute

 Where We Came From

-Mai Zong’s passion to seek social justice and equitable services started from being a grass-root organizer and advocate to decision-making roles at local community, state and national government levels.
-She has 35 years of experience in areas of: refugee community advocacy and training; culturally competent program and policy development; community liaison; non-profit and professional development; women and youth development; refugee and mental health policy and analytic skills; contract administration; Hmong studies development; and a huge network of underserved provider, community, and government relationships.
-Notable efforts include Refugee Women’s Network in GA, statewide Refugee Family Strengthening Programs, Hmong studies faculty positions at UW-Madison, Hmong and refugee mental health initiatives in Wisconsin, and Hmong Language and Cultural Enrichment Program.
+Mai Zong’s passion to seek social justice and equitable community services started from being a grass-root organizer and advocate to decision-making roles at local community, state, and national government levels.
+She has 35 years of experience in areas of: refugee community grass-root organizational development, advocacy and training; culturally competent program and policy development; community liaison; non-profit and professional development; women and youth development; refugee and mental health policy and analytic skills; contract administration; Hmong studies development; and a huge network of underserved provider, community, and government relationships.
+Notable efforts include President of Hmong National Development (HND), co-founder of Refugee Women’s Network in GA, founder of the statewide Refugee Family Strengthening Programs (Hmong domestic violence), co-founded the Hmong studies faculty positions at UW-Madison, Hmong and refugee mental health initiatives in Wisconsin, and Hmong Language and Culture Enrichment Program (HLCEP).

-In 2018, Mai Zong and Peng Her launched The Hmong Institute to put all their community efforts under one roof and focus on community capacity building that includes Hmong cultural heritage education, training, and preservation and culturally competent behavioral health services.
-As co-founder and board president of The Hmong Institute, Mai Zong’s commitment to her new home is to ensure that Hmong children grow up to be productive citizens, not a liability to society.
+In 2018, Mai Zong and Peng Her launched The Hmong Institute to put all their community efforts under one roof and focus on community capacity building that includes Hmong cultural heritage education, preservation, and training and develop culturally and linguistically appropriate-competent behavioral health services.
+As co-founder and board president of The Hmong Institute, Mai Zong’s commitment to her new home (Wisconsin/America) is to ensure that Hmong children grow up to be productive citizens, not a liability to society.
 She believes that prevention is cheaper than intervention, especially for her young Hmong community.
-As a community organizer, Peng believes in equity and inclusion and the importance of self advocacy.
-Peng says,“If you are not at the table, then you are on the menu and I’m tired of being on the menu for others to make decisions for me or my community.”
+As the CEO of THI, Peng believes in equity and inclusion and the importance of community development.
+Peng shared, “If you are not at the table, then you are on the menu and I’m tired of being on the menu for others to make decisions for me or my community.”

 What We Are Doing Now